ermyas/sgnv2/x/farming/spec/02_state.md

 ## PoolHistoricalRewards

-`PoolHistoricalRewards` records the reward ratio of one user in a pool.
+This key records the reward ratio of one user in a pool.

 - PoolHistoricalRewards: `0x04 | PoolName -> ProtocolBuffer(PoolHistoricalRewards)`